 Derek B. Counts is a Professor of Art History at the University of Wisconsin-Milwaukee, where he teaches ancient Mediterranean art and archaeology.
 Professor Counts is an Associate Director of the Athienou Archaeological Project at the site of Athienou-Malloura in Cyprus where he has been excavating for over decade.
 His research and publications focus on Cypriote sculpture and its associated iconography, as well as the history of religious cult in Cyprus and the eastern Mediterranean.
 In 2001 he was awarded a Senior Research Fellowship from the National Endowment for the Humanities (Nicosia, Cyprus).
 Professor Counts currently serves as President of the Milwaukee Society of the AIA.

-Erin Walcek Averett is an Assistant Professor of Archaeology at Creighton University, Omaha, where she teaches classes in ancient Near Eastern and Classical art, archaeology, and history.
+Erin Walcek Averett is an Associate Professor of Archaeology at Creighton University, Omaha, where she teaches classes in ancient Near Eastern and Classical art, archaeology, and history.
 Professor Averett is an Assistant Director of the Athienou Archaeological Project.
 Her area of research includes Geometric and Archaic Greece and Cyprus with a focus on ancient ritual, terracotta figurines, and sanctuaries.
 Professor Averett studied at the American School of Classical Studies in Athens as the Brunilde Ridgeway fellow and as the Homer and Dorothy Thomas fellow from 2002-2004 and recently received a grant from the Kripke Center for the Study of Religion and Society, Creighton University, to study ritual masks in Cyprus.
 Dr. Averett currently serves as the President of the Omaha-Lincoln chapter of the Archaeological Institute of America.